Neil Sloane

-Neil James Alexander Sloane (born October 10, 1939) is a British-American mathematician.
+Neil James Alexander Sloane FLSW (born October 10, 1939) is a British-American mathematician.
 His major contributions are in the fields of combinatorics, error-correcting codes, and sphere packing.
 Sloane is best known for being the creator and maintainer of the On-Line Encyclopedia of Integer Sequences (OEIS).

 Biography

 Sloane was born in Beaumaris, Anglesey, Wales, in 1939, moving to Cowes, Isle of Wight, England in 1946.
 The family emigrated to Australia, arriving at the start of 1949.
 Sloane then moved from Melbourne to the United States in 1961.

 He studied at Cornell University under Nick DeClaris, Frank Rosenblatt, Frederick Jelinek and Wolfgang Heinrich Johannes Fuchs, receiving his Ph.D. in 1967.
 His doctoral dissertation was titled Lengths of Cycle Times in Random Neural Networks.
-Sloane joined AT&T Bell Labs in 1968 and retired from AT&T Labs in 2012.
+Sloane joined Bell Labs in 1968 and retired from its successor AT&T Labs in 2012.
 He became an AT&T Fellow in 1998.
 He is also a Fellow of the Learned Society of Wales, an IEEE Fellow, a Fellow of the American Mathematical Society, and a member of the National Academy of Engineering.